-Genetic associations are available for both common and rare (Mendelian) diseases and come from the following sources:
+Genetic associations are available for both common and rare (Mendelian) diseases and come from six data sources summarised below.

 The NHGRI-EBI GWAS catalog provides evidence on the association of genes (targets) and common diseases.
 This data comes from the manual curation of published Genome Wide Association Studies (GWAS).
 The catalog gives a list of the genetic variants (e.g. SNPs) that are most associated with a disease, by genomic region.
 We include all associations with p-values ≤ 10-5, so that we broaden the coverage of diseases.
 We assess the link between variant and gene using the Open Targets custom annotation pipeline to find the association between a disease and its most likely target.
 Variants are assigned to a gene by first considering any deleterious consequence within the coding region of that gene, followed by whether the variant is located within introns or regulatory regions.
 If the variant is intergenic, it will be assigned to the promoter region of the nearest gene.
 The consequences of these variants are annotated using the Variant Effect Predictor.

 The PheWAS (phenome-wide association studies) resources provide associations between a genetic variant and multiple phenotypes.
 It contains clinical phenotypes derived from the electronic medical record (EMR)-linked DNA biobank BioVU by the Center for Precision Medicine at the Vanderbilt University Medical Centre.
 The EMR-based PheWAS uses ICD9 (International Classification of Disease, 9th edition), which were mapped to EFO using OLS and Zooma.
 The catalog contains all associations with p < 0.05 (uncorrected).